v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 }
 {% endhighlight %}

-The lifecycle methods and how clients access the TicketStore interface are described later on.
+The lifecycle methods and how clients access the TicketStore and LotteryMachine services are described below.

 # Building the application
 Now we have our service interfaces designed and implemented we need to connect components together and make sure they provide the functionality required in the expected manner.
-There are several problems to solve to deliver functionality:
+There are several problems to solve to deliver correct event driven
+functionality:

 - How do clients access the components via service interfaces
 - How are the lifecycle methods called